OneFolderApp/OneFolder/prompt.md

 I will give you the old DexieJS backup file, and then the new one under Yjs so you can spot the differences and try to replicate the workings of the old one.

 Please ask all of the questions you may need (enumerate them to make it easier to answer), if you need documentation about indexdDB, Yjs or anything just ask.

+--- day #2 start ---
+Summary of Recent Changes to the OneFolder Backup System:

+1. BackupScheduler Enhancements:

+   - Added a new method `updateBackupDirectory(newDir: string)` to allow dynamically changing the backup directory.
+This enables backups to be stored in the 'onefolder_tags' folder located at the root of the user's primary location.
+   - Introduced a getter method `getBackupDirectory()` so that the current backup directory can be retrieved by other parts of the application.
+   - The backup methods now use the updated directory context when creating automatic backups and manual export backups, ensuring that backup files are placed in a cloud-synced folder rather than the default Application Support folder.

+2. Renderer and RootStore Adjustments:

+   - Modified the renderer (src/renderer.tsx) to update the BackupScheduler's directory based on the primary location fetched from the backend.
+This means that after loading the user's location data, the backup directory is set to `<primary-location>/onefolder_tags`.
+   - Updated RootStore to expose the backup directory via a getter.
+This involved casting the backup instance to the extended BackupScheduler type to access the new `getBackupDirectory()` method, resolving the TypeScript error while preserving all original comments.
+   - The Import/Export UI (src/frontend/containers/Settings/ImportExport.tsx) now uses the context-aware backup directory from RootStore for both exporting and importing database backups.

+3. Overall Outcome:
+   - Backups are now stored in a folder that is monitored by cloud services (e.g., Google Drive, Dropbox), facilitating easier synchronization between devices.
+   - The changes ensure that both automatic backups (every 10 minutes) and manual exports use the new backup directory.
+   - The modifications resolve previous issues with backup locations and maintain the original documentation and comments for clarity and future maintenance.

+--- day #2 end ---